Updated August 3, 2021.

 COVID-19 testing, its importance, its availability, and its efficacy is perhaps the most talked about aspect of coronavirus among Americans.
-And while various community transmission mitigation tactics are being employed in regions across the country, including stay home mandates, bans on public congregations, and travel restrictions, many public health experts and scientists agree that widespread availability of testing for COVID-19 would aid efforts in more accurately tracking the virus’ spread.
+And while various community transmission mitigation tactics are being employed in regions across the country, including mask mandates and travel restrictions, many public health experts and scientists agree that widespread availability of testing for COVID-19 allows for more accurate tracking of the virus’ spread.

 One Medical’s patient care teams are more determined than ever to deliver essential care to those who need it most.
 So, we are conducting testing at locations across the country and are moving quickly to evolve our testing protocols and plans in response to new information, new supply and equipment availability, new testing technologies, and updated guidance from the CDC, WHO and local departments of public health.

 Below is everything you need to know about One Medical’s philosophy and approach to COVID-19 testing.

 What are the public health benefits of testing?

 In a pandemic, several pillars of the public health response can help slow the spread of disease.

 As a healthcare organization, One Medical has a unique and powerful opportunity to uphold one of these pillars: appropriately testing for the virus that causes COVID-19 will make a significant impact on our patients and our communities in slowing the spread.